Sad news for us was that Tony Buzan died on 13 April 2019.

 Set Personal Goals – Having goals is more than important.
 Knowing what your goals are is even more crucial.
 Map those goals.
-It helps you with the process of goal setting and it helps you follow them, because they are more memorable.
+It helps you with the process of goal setting.
+It helps you follow them, because they are more memorable.
 As you track your progress, cross the old goals off one by one.
-You will find that your motivation increases and you will feel a sense of accomplishment.
-As human beings, we need that sense of accomplishment if we are to move on.
+You will feel a sense of accomplishment.

 A student of mine recently asked whether there is a correlation between so-called EQ and IQ?